slackorama/sethmason.com/content/2008-10-10-throw-away-that-mouse.markdown

 Title: Throw away that mouse
-Tags: firefox
+Tags: firefox, tip
+Category: tools

 ![Mouseless browsing
-screenshot](http://sethmason.com/images/12.png "Mouseless browsing screenshot")
+screenshot]({filename}/images/12.png)

-I’m not a big fan of using the mouse.
+I'm not a big fan of using the mouse.
 It pains me to reach for it to accomplish something.
-That’s why I was really excited to find the [Mouseless Browsing](https://addons.mozilla.org/en-US/firefox/addon/879) add-on for [Firefox](http://www.getfirefox.com).
+That's why I was really excited to find the [Mouseless Browsing](https://addons.mozilla.org/en-US/firefox/addon/879) add-on for [Firefox](http://www.getfirefox.com).

-From the add-on’s
+From the add-on's
 [homepage](http://www.mouseless.de/index.php?/content/view/14/26/):

 > Mouseless Browsing (MLB) is a Firefox-Extension which enables you to